sjp38/hn/README.md

 [10] Iceland knows how to stop teen substance abuse (67)
 ```

-Number inside parantheses is the HN score of the story.
+Each number inside parantheses is the HN score of the story.

 Options